Alex is a Certified Instructor in the Pedro Sauer Brazilian Jiu Jitsu Association.

 Several jiu jitsu practitioners continue to travel from Idaho Falls and Pocatello to train weekly.

-Outside of jiu jitsu, Alex is an Officer in the Marine Corps Reserve, online college instructor, and business manager.
+Outside of jiu jitsu, Alex is an Officer in the Marine Corps Reserve, helicopter pilot, online college instructor, and business manager.
 He holds a Master's in Business Administration and furthered his graduate studies by obtaining a Project Management Graduate Certificate.
 Alex is currently attending Expeditionary Warfare School for the Marine Corps.